Who needs a license? Self-driving cars coming our way

 Google launched its autonomous car program in 2010, viewing the problem as one of computer science.
 It has tested its modified Toyota Prius and Lexus RX 450h cars over more than 300,000 miles and is talking with almost every automaker about its technology.

-Google Executive Chairman Eric Schmidt said the company has not figured out how it would bring its technology to market, but licensing it is an option.
+Google CEO Eric Schmidt said the company has not figured out how it would bring its technology to market, but licensing it is an option.
 "Self-driving cars should in our lifetime become the predominant way," he told Reuters in July.

 Last year, one of Google's self-driving cars was involved in a minor accident, but supporting the idea that robots would be better drivers it occurred when the car was under human control.
 The self-driving mode has yet to be in a fender bender.